Sebberh/RenovateTutorial/ReadMe.md

 Unpinned                Pinned
 "express": "^4.17.0"    "express": "4.17.0"
 ```
-Pinnig, as opposed to using ranges, means that npm will use exactly ther version of the library that is specified.
+Pinning, as opposed to using ranges, means that npm will use exactly ther version of the library that is specified.
 Ranges are more flexible and can (but does not necessarily) use newer versions.
 Exactly how they work depends on what prefix is used, ^ will allow minor version-upgrade by npm.
 An advantage to pinning is that you can run tests before allowing even minor updates in production and you get more control of the environment.

 16. Next, we'll break the config on purpose while setting up auto merge for minor updates.
 We make the configuration invalid by adding this